sscs-ose/sscs-chipathon-2026/README.md

-# SSCS Chipathon 2025: Blocks & Bots
+# SSCS Chipathon 2026: “Build It.
+Test It.
+Publish It.”

+Welcome to the IEEE SSCS Chipathon 2026 repository!

+This year’s program emphasizes not only open-source design and tapeout, but also reproducible results, measurement, and dissemination through a dedicated workshop and publication opportunities.
+Build from your repo, test your chip, and publish the results!

-Welcome to the IEEE SSCS Chipathon 2025 repository!<br>This event focuses on "Blocks & Bots: An Open Chip Playground augmented with LLMs."<br>We encourage you to `Watch` this repo for the latest updates.
+We encourage you to `Watch` this repo for the latest updates.

 ## About the Event

-The SSCS Chipathon 2025 is an exciting opportunity for participants to explore chip design.
+The SSCS Chipathon 2026 is an exciting opportunity for participants to explore chip design.
 For more information, please visit the [official SSCS page](https://sscs.ieee.org/technical-committees/tc-ose/sscs-pico-design-contest/).

 ## Structure of This Repository